Mohammad-Ali-Haider/ip-dropper/README.md

 7. **Accept incoming transfers** on the receiving device when prompted
 8. **View transfer history** in the History tab

+## Firewall Configuration

+### Windows Defender Firewall

+On Windows, you may need to configure Windows Defender Firewall to allow IP Dropper to communicate over your network:

+1. **Allow through Firewall**: When prompted by Windows Security, click "Allow access" to permit IP Dropper through the firewall
+2. **Manual Configuration**: If not prompted or if transfers fail:
+   - Open Windows Defender
+   - Click "Allow an app or feature through Windows Defender Firewall"
+   - Click "Change settings" (requires administrator privileges)
+   - Find IP Dropper in the list or click "Allow another app" to add it
+   - **Important**: Make sure both "Private" and "Public" networks are checked
+   - Click "OK" to save changes

+> **Note**: Allowing the application through both Private and Public networks is essential for proper functionality, especially when connecting to devices on different network profiles.

 ## UI Features

 - **Glassy Modern Design:** Translucent UI elements with subtle blur effects